1. About us

 Information we collect about you

-- We may collect your social media username, if you interact with us through those channels, to help us respond to your comments, questions or feedback.
+- We may collect contact details from your social media account, if you interact with us through those channels, to help us provide information on our products or respond to your comments, questions and feedback.

 - We will also collect details of your interactions with us through our contact centres, in-store, online and when you use any of our mobile applications.